zsiki/AttributeSplit/README.md

 _abc-_ and the actual attribute value is _budapest_ then the output shape file will be _/home/user/split/abc-budapest.shp_.

+The plugin was tested with Shape file, SpatiaLite and PostGIS.

 ## Install the plugin

 Actually the plugin has a beta version and is not available in the plugins.qgis.org